Baking that doesn’t cost the Earth

 Our position on global warming

 With all of the debate and statistics thrown around in the media, it’s easy to be overwhelmed.
-At Ferguson Plarre, we’ve simply acknowledged that humankind has most likely had a negative impact on the environment.
+At Plarre Foods Group, we’ve simply acknowledged that humankind has most likely had a negative impact on the environment.
 You don’t need to be a scientist to see this.

 Having been around for over 100 years, we also have a relatively unique business perspective on the importance of what the future holds for us and our families.